Backwoods (film): Plot

 The film opens as a couple named Tom and Gwen are in a national park and are attacked and taken hostage.
-Later Gwen is raped and impregnated while Tom is killed.
+Later Gwen is raped, while Tom is killed.

 Mark Till is a young CEO, a self-made sporting goods tycoon who sees human survival as a skill to be honed and cherished in the boardroom and beyond.
 That's why each year he sponsors a week-long survival getaway to test the mettle of twelve lucky employees, to challenge them, body and mind.
 This year it's a paintball war in the remote woods / national park in northern California.
 Total outsiders to the wary locals, these urban Rambos think they're ready for anything.

 On the first day, the Alpha and Bravo camps are set up.
-In the night, one of Mark's team, Adam Benson hears a noise in the dark and goes to investigate, but sees nothing.
+In the night, one of Mark's team, Adam Benson, hears a noise in the dark and goes to investigate but sees nothing.
 The next day the paintball war begins.
 A few minutes later a member of Mark's team pops a figure ambling through the woods.
-Score one for Alpha, until they realize that the person they hit isn't part of either team.
+Score one for Alpha, until they realise that the person they hit isn't part of either team.

 While attempting to make it back to camp, the Beta team comes across an abandoned house.
 Inside they are attacked and kidnapped by men with axes and bows.
 The men who kidnapped them are part of an overzealous religious group, who have mistaken the team for FBI Agents, and believe they've come to claim their land.
 The Alpha group return to their camp and find it ransacked and their gas siphoned off.
 As they try to find some gas, Johnny spots two men across the lake from their campsite.
 One points and the other shoots Johnny through the neck, killing him instantly.
 The others try to make a break for it and manage to escape.

 Adam then attempts to contact the Park Ranger, but his call is intercepted by one of the cult and he and the others are captured by a man posing as a Park Ranger.
 Maggie (the only girl in the Beta group) is shown with the leader of the cult (called "Mother"), who tells her the cult's camp is her home now.
 When Maggie resists, she is taken away and raped by Mother's biological son, a large beast-like man.
-Gwen, the woman who was captured at the beginning of the film, is now shown to be pregnant, and a servant to the cultist group.
-Lee (the only girl from Group Alpha) is also taken and prepared to be used as a vessel for Mother's son's "seed", while the boys are put into cages and brutally abused by the males in the cult.
+Gwen, the woman who was captured at the beginning of the film, is now shown to be pregnant and a servant to the cultist group.
+Lee (the only girl from Group Alpha) is also taken and prepared to be used as a vessel for Mother's son's seed, while the boys are put into cages and brutally abused by the males in the cult.